Happy Thanksgiving

 The intricate relationship between singing psychology and vocal performance has been a focal point of research and discussion among vocal

-I noticed the more I correct what my student is wrong, the more discouraged they
+I’ve noticed that the more I correct a student’s mistakes, the more discouraged they become.

 I have found that giving a estimated time to practice may not be sufficient to